cagataysari/carnd_t1p4_advanced_lane_finding/README.md

-##Self-driving Car Nanodegree - Project 4 Advanced Lane Finding
+##CarND - Project 4 Advanced Lane Finding
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+###The project objective is to recognize a lane and compute the curvature on a road.
+The road video is recorded from a car, so the departure from lane center can also be obtained.

 ---